LasithRandima/WeddingBells-5.0/README.md

 # WeddingBells-5.0
-Ready For aws Hosting
+Laravel application that transforms Sri Lanka's wedding industry by offering suppliers a dedicated advertising portal and couples a stress-free planning solution in one platform.

 # Wedding Directory - application

-This is laravel livewire filament 3 aplication
+This is laravel livewire filament 3 application.
+First you need to setup environment for running this project.

 pre-requrements